membraneframework-labs/guide/chapter2.md

 In the following chapters, we will discuss more detailed aspects:
 * using Membrane Logger inside Elements and Pipelines
 * using NIFs in Elements
+* detailed description of demands and their usage
+* explanation of element lifecycle